Imprints of vector field non-standard couplings on solar neutrino flux: MSW effect and vector-neutrino NSI

 may not be conserved in such cases.
 The equality holds if and only if the $\mathcal{D}$-factor is set to zero.
 Expressed in terms of the damping factor, the quantity

-determines the deviation of the total probability from unity.
-The most convincing explanation of transitions among various neutrino flavor eigenstates is probably the neutrino oscillation; however, all the probabilities above also suffer explicitly from damping treatment indicating an extra deficiency in the neutrino flux on Earth.
-This deficiency can be considered an outcome of neutrinos decay to vector bosons.
-Therefore, we collect these non-standard interactions in a framework together with neutrino oscillations, which are assumed as the leading order effect and can be constrained by current \cite{SNO-Decay} and future experiments \cite{DUNE,JUNO}.
+determines the deviation of the total probability from unity, defined as the ``loss probability''.
+The most convincing explanation of transitions among various neutrino flavor eigenstates is probably the neutrino oscillation; however, all the probabilities above also suffer explicitly from damping treatment, indicating an extra deficiency in the neutrino flux on Earth.
+This deficiency can be considered an outcome of neutrino decay to vector bosons.
+Therefore, we collect these non-standard interactions in a framework together with neutrino oscillations, which are assumed to be the leading order effect and can be constrained by current \cite{SNO-Decay} and future experiments \cite{DUNE,JUNO}.
+The present model describes an invisible decay process, which refers to a scenario where the decay products, e.g., a new exotic particle like a vector field, do not interact with the detector's medium.
+This can also be verified by the screening mechanisms, which suppress vector interactions in dense regions where detections are performed.